mathiaslec/open-lab-frame/gitbuilding/arduino_cncshield.md

 ![](images/cnc-shield_x-backward-jumper.png)
 ![](images/cnc-shield_x-backward-inverse.png)

-As seen on the picture, there are 2 possibilities:
+As seen on the picture, there are 3 possibilities:

 * Rotate the connector to 180°;
-* OR connect a 5V pin to the DIR pin of interest.
+* Connect a 5V pin to the DIR pin of interest.
 On the picture above, an orange jumpers wire is connecting 5V to X.DIR.
+* Change the $3 parameter mask.

 ## Current limitation for stepper drivers
 When refering to [A4988 datasheet from Polulu](https://www.pololu.com/file/0J450/A4988.pdf), current limit should be set for each driver and its motor.